kartonfarkas/api_docs/source/suite/contacts/creating_a_contact_list.rst

 Creating a Contact List
 =======================

-Creates a contact list which can be used as recipient source for the email.
+Creates a contact list with the specified contacts.

 Endpoint
 --------